- See the most important highlights of China under 3 weeks

 Day 13-16: Beijing

-- Arrive Beijing and meet your next Adventure Leader.
+- Arrive in Beijing and meet your next Adventure Leader.
 Transfer by minibus to the hostel.
 You won’t be staying the night here, so you won’t be able to get into rooms, but can use the shower rooms, and common areas to relax before heading to the Wall in the afternoon

 - Mandarin lesson: Have your 3rd Mandarin Lesson